anandhanedom/react-js/README.md

 1. pathname : full path name where we are currently

+### Firebase

+1. Query asks for a document or collection. [.doc(), .collection()]
+2. We get back a refObj
+3. queryRef provides details and querySnapshots.
+It represents the current place in the db that we are querying.
+   Doesn't have the actual data.
+It has properties that tell us details about the data or method to get snapShot obj(which will give data).
+4. docRef obj to perform CRUD operations. [.set(),.get(),.update(),.delete()]
+5. collectionRef obj to add couemtns [.add()]
+6. snapObj from refObj
+7. docRef - docSnapShot
+8. collectionRef - querySnapShot

 ### Importing SVGs

 - import { ReactComponent as Logo } from '../../assets/crown.svg';